SENIOR LEADERSHIP TEAM

 Sandi M. Hunt, Managing Director

-As a member of the senior leadership team, Sandi helps to drive the strategy and execution of WSII’s research and student programming.
-A subject matter expert in gender lens investing, she has co-authored reports including “Four for Women,” “Can Investing in Public Equities Improve the Lives of Women?,” “Project Sage,” and “Project Sage 2.0.”
-She is a host of the weekly social impact show “Dollars & Change” on SiriusXM132 Business Radio.
-In addition, Sandi has served as an investment committee member and judge for many impact groups and competitions.
-Prior to joining WSII, Sandi worked in consulting at Accenture and served as Vice President of Operations at the start up nonprofit Back on My Feet.
-She graduated with honors from Bucknell University where she studied business, and is currently pursuing her masters in Organizational Dynamics at the University of Pennsylvania.
+Sandi leads WSII’s team in delivering best-in-class experiential learning opportunities and producing influential research.
+She has co-authored reports including “Four for Women,” “Can Investing in Public Equities Improve the Lives of Women?,” “Project Sage,” and “Project Sage 2.0.”
+She is a host of the social impact podcast, “Dollars & Change,” and has served as an investment committee member and judge for many impact groups and competitions.
+Prior to joining WSII, Sandi worked in consulting at Accenture and served as Vice President of Operations at Back on My Feet.
+She graduated with honors from Bucknell University where she studied business, and is currently a candidate for a Masters of Organizational Dynamics at the University of Pennsylvania.